 Maybe you’re reading this now and you’re already thankful for your body during a plus size pregnancy – your amazing body that has life growing within it!
 That’s wonderful.
 Yet, there will be days when your feet swell to a point of disbelief, sleep feels elusive, and you’re peeing every ten minutes…then feeling thankful might just become a little difficult.

-Quite possibly you’re a little of both: at times blissfully pregnant, but also struggling with lower back pain like you’ve never experienced before and wondering why so many people say they loved every moment of their pregnancies.
+Quite possibly you’re a little of both: at times blissfully pregnant, but also struggling with lower back pain like you’ve never experienced before and are wondering why so many people say they loved every moment of their pregnancies.